Shoulder Pain & Dealing With Shoulder Problems

 We have related that forward head posture causes excessive strain of the neck structures.
 This occurs by increasing the weight of the head that the neck must support.
 To illustrate a similar principle applied to the shoulder, consider this;

 If you sit in a slumped posture (A) and try bringing your arms over your head to hold for a few seconds and lower, you should notice considerably more difficulty than when you sit in an upright, healthy posture (B) and do the same thing.
 This shows the effect that poor posture can have on shoulder pain.
-Even if the cause of your shoulder pain is from an injury, poor postures can make recovery take longer.
+Even if the cause of your pain is from an injury, poor postures can make recovery take longer.

 Try this in a standing position and you should notice the same difference.
 Slouched sitting or standing is what we do most of the time without even realizing it, however, this produces a mechanical disadvantage that can play a role in causing shoulder pain, or having it persist.